crithub/crithub/README.md

 CPU: Intel Core i5-2400 4c/4t @ 3.4GHz
 RAM: 8GB DDR3-1333 (unknown brand)
 Int.
-Storage: 256GB Kingston KC600 SATA3 SSD + 250GB WD Caviar Blue HDD
+Storage: 256GB Kingston KC600 SATA3 SSD + 1TB WD10EURX IntelliPower HDD
 Ext.
 Storage: 2TB Toshiba Canvio Basics USB 3.0 HDD
 Motherboard: HP PCEBK0ED64N6J1 656933-001 (Intel Q67 Express chipset)
 Networking: Gigabit Ethernet
 OS: Debian 10.9 (Buster)
-Price: £70 + £12 for USB card = £82
+Price: £70 + £32 for USB card and HDD = £102

 \*It originally came with a SanDisk Pulse 64GB SSD with Windows 10 installed, which actually turned out to be dead.
   (I was getting SMART errors on boot and BSODs, so I had to do with the 250GB HDD on day one.)